Frequently Asked Questions

 What type of training is required to become an LCSW-Supervisor?

-The BHEC requires that LCSW-Supervisors receive 40 hours of training in how to provide supervision, topics important to cover during the course of clinical supervision, ethical issues, boundaries with clients, etc.
+The Texas Behavioral Health Executive Council (BHEC) requires that LCSW-Supervisors receive 40 hours of training in topics such as how to supervise other therapists, what essential topics to cover during the course of clinical supervision, how to handle and recognize ethical issues, and how to set appropriate boundaries with clients.

 Where does supervision take place?

-Group supervision meets via Zoom.
-Therefore, I can provide supervision to anyone pursuing their LCSW in the state of Texas.
-Individual supervision can meet via Zoom or in person.
+Group supervision meets via Zoom, which gives me the flexibility to provide supervision to anyone pursuing their LCSW in the state of Texas.
+Individual supervision can happen via Zoom or in person.
 Please reach out via email to discuss availability of in-person supervision and its location in the western DFW area.

 How do I get in touch with you?

-You can reach out via email or using the Contact Form on the Ready to Get Started page.
+You can reach out via email or using the Contact Form on the Let's Get Started page.